 - Dogs with more severe illness may benefit from nonsteroidal anti-inflammatory medications (to reduce fever and inflammation) and fluids (to treat dehydration).

 - Antibiotics are not usually necessary or recommended unless there are signs of bacterial pneumonia, including illness that lasts more than 10 days.

 - In rare instances, dogs with severe disease may also need intensive supportive care, such as oxygen supplementation.

 - Keep dogs in a relatively warm environment and make sure they are rested to help prevent the development of pneumonia.

 - Prevent the spread of this disease by keeping your dog away from other dogs.

 Not every cough is “kennel cough.”
 Some dogs bark almost continuously while sheltered, which can lead to a sore throat or many other upper-respiratory diseases.

-If your dog has a fever, is less active than normal, has a decreased appetite, has discharge from the eyes or nose, has difficulty breathing, or is older than three years, a more serious problem may be present.
+If your dog has a fever, is less active than normal, has a decreased appetite, has discharge from the eyes or nose or has difficulty breathing, a more serious problem may be present.